-Next-gen gaming is nearly upon us, with the Xbox Series X set to release on November 10th.
-While it comes with a 1TB internal drive, you’ll only actually be able to use 802GB of that space for your games, as internal software takes up what’s left.
+While the Xbox Series X comes with a 1TB internal drive, you’ll only actually be able to use 802GB of that space for your games, as internal software takes up what’s left.

-That may sound like a lot of space, but next-gen titles are bound to have massive file sizes.
+That may sound like a lot of space, but it’s important to remember next-gen titles have massive file sizes.
 For reference, the PC version of Call of Duty: Modern Warfare cracked the 200GB mark last summer, roughly 1/4 of the new Xbox’s baseline storage.